Bird Island Seychelles Travel Guide

 For a relaxed cultural pace, La Digue holds traditional experiences.

-Travelers typically combine a visit on Bird Island with visits to other Seychelles islands.
+Travelers typically combine a visit on Bird Island including visits to other Seychelles islands.
 This approach establishes an experience of Bird Island's unique natural beauty while also exploring the diverse attractions of the main islands.

 The the main island and international gateway.
 It has the capital, Victoria, with its bustling market, botanical gardens, and various beaches.